AN UPDATED REVIEW OF PHARMACOLOGICAL STUDIES ON FICUS BENGALENSIS LINN.HTML Full Text

-Wound Healing Activity: Since ancient times various herbs and medicinal plants have been of medicinal importance for treatment of different ailments.
+Wound Healing Activity: Since ancient times various herbs and medicinal plants have been of medicinal importance for the treatment of different ailments.
 One of these is wound healing activity.
-Wound healing process holds various steps which involve coagulation, inflammation, formation of granulation tissue, matrix formation, remodeling of connective tissue, collagenization and aquisation of wound strength 83.
-Research on wound healing drugs is developing area in modern biomedical sciences.
-Scientists who are trying to develop newer drugs from natural resources are looking toward the Ayurveda, the Indian traditional system of medicine.
+Wound healing process holds various steps which involve coagulation, inflammation, the formation of granulation tissue, matrix formation, remodeling of connective tissue, collagenization and acquisition of wound strength 83.
+Research on wound healing drugs is developing the area in modern biomedical sciences.
+Scientists who are trying to develop newer drugs from natural resources are looking toward the Ayurveda, the traditional Indian system of medicine.
 Several drugs of plant, mineral and animal origin are described in the Ayurveda for their wound healing properties under the term Vranaropaka.

-Wound healing capacity of aqueous and ethanolic extract of the root was studied by incision model, excision model and dead space wound model in rats.
-Increased breaking strength, decreased period of epithelialization and percentage wound contraction and increased hydroxyproline content were observed in incision, excision and dead space model respectively.
+The wound healing capacity of aqueous and ethanolic extract of the root was studied by incision model, excision model and dead space wound model in rats.
+Increased breaking strength, decreased the period of epithelialization and percentage wound contraction and increased hydroxyproline content were observed in the incision, excision, and dead space model respectively.
 Results were comparable to that of standard drug povidone iodine 86.
 In another study, using excision and incision wound models, wound healing ability of aqueous and ethanolic extracts of the stem bark was evaluated in excision and incision wound models.
-Significant wound healing activity was shown by increase in the skin breaking strength and the rate of wound contraction and a decrease in the period of epithelialization, compared with placebo 80.
+Significant wound healing activity was shown by an increase in the skin breaking strength and the rate of wound contraction and a decrease in the period of epithelialization, compared with placebo 80.

-Growth Promoting Activity: The growth promoting potential of alcohol and aqueous extracts of young prop roots of F. bengalensis, a medicinal plant widely used among the tribes of the Western zone of Maharashtra state, India to increase height was studied.
+Growth Promoting Activity: The growth-promoting the potential of alcohol and aqueous extracts of young prop roots of F. benghalensis, a medicinal plant widely used among the tribes of the Western zone of Maharashtra state, India to increase height was studied.
 Its growth promoting effect was evaluated in one-month-old immature female rats.
 Extracts were administered to young rats for 30 days.
-Significant (p<0.05) increase in body weight was observed in alcohol and aqueous extract treated immature female rats.
+Significant (p<0.05) increase in body weight was observed in alcohol, and aqueous extract treated immature female rats.

-Animals treated with alcohol extract showed statistically significant difference (p<0.05) in parameters such as mean food consumption, total body length and increase in alkaline phosphatise levels, a biochemical marker for bone formation.
-Significant results were not observed in other parameters such as feed efficiency, tail length, relative organ weight, bone density, tibial epiphyseal cartilage width and bonehydroxy proline levels.
-The results obtained establish the efficacy of the plant material as well as importance of chronic studies to justify the use of this plant in growth promotion 87.
+Animals treated with alcohol extract showed a statistically significant difference (p<0.05) in parameters such as mean food consumption, total body length and increase in alkaline phosphatize levels, a biochemical marker for bone formation.
+Significant results were not observed in other parameters such as feed efficiency, tail length, relative organ weight, bone density, tibial epiphyseal cartilage width, and bonehydroxy proline levels.
+The results obtained establish the efficacy of the plant material as well as the importance of chronic studies to justify the use of this plant in growth promotion 87.

-CONCLUSION: Plants have been serving the humanity for centuries by providing a good source of medicines.
-Active constituents are isolated from plants and being used for diagnosis, treatment and prevention of various human diseases, but many crude drugs are also in use.
-This review article comprised of plant study, pharmacological activity and toxicological study of F. bengalensis Linn.
+CONCLUSION: Plants have been serving humanity for centuries by providing a good source of medicines.
+Active constituents are isolated from plants and are used for diagnosis, treatment, and prevention of various human diseases, but many crude drugs are also in use.
+This review article comprised of plant study, pharmacological activity and toxicological study of F. benghalensis Linn.
 (Moraceae), a medicinal plant found throughout India and also in other countries.
-The various extracts of Ficus bengalensis showed various pharmacological activities as similar to standard drugs.
-It has pharmacological activities such as antidiabetic, hypolipidemic, antiatherogenic, antibacterial, immunomodulatory, analgesic and antipyretic, antioxidant, antiinflamatory, anti-diarhoeal, wound healing and growth promoting.
+The various extracts of Ficus benghalensis showed various pharmacological activities as similar to standard drugs.
+It has pharmacological activities such as antidiabetic, hypolipidemic, antiatherogenic, antibacterial, immunomodulatory, analgesic and antipyretic, antioxidant, anti-inflammatory, anti-diarrhoeal, wound healing and growth promoting.
 Thus, the plant can be considered as a great herbal remedy for human beings.

 ACKNOWLEDGEMENT: The authors thankful with our deepest core of heart to Mr. Rohit Kumar Bijauliya, for his valuable guidance.